Scale invariant robot behavior with fractals: Results

 Each trial used 8 NVIDIA Tesla V100s.
 No trial took less than 40 hours or more than 43 hours to complete 325 generations of evolution.
 Each generation consisted of 48 simulations (16 designs in the current population, each evaluated at three size scales), for a total of $325*48=15{,}600$ design evaluations per trial.

 \textit{Scale invariant behavior.} Fig.~\ref{fig:fitness_curves} shows evolutionary improvement occurring on all three size scales.
 Usually (but not always) the largest fractals (27 cm) generated less forward movement than the middle (9 cm) and basal (3 cm) scales, as evidenced by the low orange and blue curves in Fig,~\ref{fig:fitness_curves}.
 There was not a significant difference in performance between the middle (9 cm) and largest (27 cm) size scales.
 Because fitness is driven by the size scale with the worst performance (Eq.~\ref{eq:fitness}), after $\sim$50 generations of evolution, there seems to be, on average, little to no selection pressure on the performance of the basal and middle fractal scales.
 This can be seen to some extent in the aggregate curves of Fig.~\ref{fig:fitness_curves}.
 Whenever a one of the curves drops in performance over successive generations, the average improvement in scale invariant behavior was driven by another size scale.
 The largest fractal scale more consistently trends upward in performance, relative to the middle and basal fractal scales.
+This is likely due to the increased mass, but fixed elastic modulus and actuation amplitude, of the robot at larger fractal scales.

 \textit{Evolved fractals.} The confidence bands visible in Fig.~\ref{fig:fitness_curves} indicate that evolution did not converge to a single fractal design across the ten trials.
 The diversity of form can be seen in the four evolved robots drawn in Fig.~\ref{fig:evolved_designs} at the three fractal scales.
 These four robots have interesting roughness: fractal geometries that fill much more than a 2D plane but less than a full 3D cube.
 Their roughness is formally measured by their Hausdorff dimension (Eq.~\ref{eq:hausdorff}), which is plotted over evolutionary time in Fig.~\ref{fig:hausdorff}.
 Early in evolution there were some full cubes $(H=3)$.
 At the end of evolution there were five full planes $(H=2)$ and five designs with more roughness $(2.5<H<2.7)$.
+As the basal shape changes in each column of Fig.~\ref{fig:evolved_designs}, so too does the distribution of performance at each size scale.
+For some shapes, performance was highest at the smallest fractal scale (Fig.~\ref{fig:evolved_designs}a,c).
+For others, performance was highest at the middle fractal scale (Fig.~\ref{fig:evolved_designs}b,d).
+Some have more uniform performance across size scales (Fig.~\ref{fig:evolved_designs}b,c).
+Others have one size scale in which performance is two or three times as high as their next best (Fig.~\ref{fig:evolved_designs}a,d).

 \textit{Comparison to non-fractals.} To determine how much (if at all) fractals aid the evolution of scale invariant behavior, we compared against an otherwise equivalent algorithm that freely combines 3~cm basal robots into any aggregate structure within a 9~cm$^2$ bounding box, without imposing self-similarity.
 At the third fractal size scale, aggregates are freely combined within a 27~cm$^2$ bounding box to form an aggregate of aggregates of basal robots.
 Because we removed the assumption of self-similarity, some rule must be introduced to orchestrate aggregation at every size scale.
 Because additional selection pressures are necessary to induce modularity in separate outputs of the same CPPN \cite{clune2010investigating}, we here use three independent CPPNs to dictate the shape at the three size scales.